TorqueDog/RangeRoverTweaks/README.md

 |:---|:---|:---|
 | Wade sensing | Not fitted | &bull; Undefined <br /> &bull; Not fitted <br /> &bull; Fitted |

 No mystery here; this is to enable Wade Sensing (how deep the water you're driving through is relative to the vehicle's water fording abilities), which was never made available in the North American market.
-Basically, you need to add the side mirror wade sensors (parking sensors that mount into the wing mirrors, requires different mirror frames), the wade sensing module, and the harness for it.
+Basically, you need to add the side mirror wade sensors (parking sensors that mount into the wing mirrors, requires different mirror frames), the wade sensing module (general proximity sensor module or GPSM), and the GPSM harness for it.
 This will likely have its own entry complete with part numbers to make it work at some point, but for now, it's stuck in this section.

 <br /><br />